-Except for current meetings' documents and working papers, all IMO Documents issued since 1998 are available in the IMODOCS database in English, French and Spanish; some documents are also available in Arabic, Chinese and Russian.
+Except for working papers, all IMO Documents issued since 1998 are available in the IMODOCS database in English, French and Spanish; some documents are also available in Arabic, Chinese and Russian.
 Documents prior to 1998 can be obtained on an ad hoc basis provided that they exist in electronic form.

 Information contained in IMO documents, especially working papers, is not final until the Assembly has approved them.
 Please do not remove documents from their files.

 Information on Conventions and the status of ratification is on the website in the Legal Section and in the GISIS module.
 Please note that only certified copies of Conventions are valid for implementation purposes.

 Some editions of codes, guides, regulations, etc., may be superseded by work in progress.
 The Organization accepts no responsibility for their current validity.
 The Centre holds a collection of superseded editions.
 When in doubt, enquirers are advised to contact the relevant department of their national administration.